 The Home Office’s primary mission is to keep our citizens safe and our borders secure.

 The Home Office includes:

-- Office for Security and Counter Terrorism, which works with other departments and agencies to ensure an effective and coordinated response to the threat of terrorism and organised crime;
+- Office for Security and Counter Terrorism works with other Departments and agencies to ensure an effective and coordinated response to the threat of terrorism;

-- International and Immigration Policy Group which coordinates our work in Europe and overseas as well as our overall policy approach to tackling migration and border issues;
+- Border, Immigration and Citizenship Policy and Strategy Group delivers our overall policy approach to tackling migration and border issues;

-- Border Force, which is responsible for securing the UK border and controlling migration at 138 ports and airports across the UK and overseas;
+- Border Force is responsible for securing the UK border and controlling migration at 138 ports and airports across the UK and overseas;

-- A high volume UK Visas and Immigration Command that makes high-quality decisions about who comes here, with a culture of customer satisfaction for businessmen and visitors who want to come here legally;
+- UK Visas and Immigration makes high-quality decisions about who comes here, with a culture of customer satisfaction for business people and visitors who want to come here legally;

-- An Immigration Enforcement Command that gets tough on those who break our immigration laws;
+- Immigration Enforcement enforces the law against those who break our immigration laws;

 - Her Majesty’s Passport Office is responsible for issuing UK passports and for overseeing the system of civil registration in England and Wales;